Verdagraph/.github/profile/README.md

 The project currently is made up of several repositories:
 - [Outline](https://github.com/VerdanTech/VerdanTech-Outline) contains high level conceptual overviews and design documents, including summaries and maps of the domain model and wireframes for the web application.
-- [Backend](https://github.com/VerdanTech/VerdanTech-Backend) contains a Python HTTP API that serves as a backend for the VerdanTech web application.
+- [Webapp](https://github.com/VerdanTech/Vdt-Webapp) contains a Python HTTP API and SvelteKit static adapter app as the full-stack of the VerdanTech web application.
-- [Frontend](https://github.com/VerdanTech/VerdanTech-Frontend) contains a Svelte-Kit static adapter application which serves as a frontend for the web application.
 - [Deployment](https://github.com/VerdanTech/VerdanTech-Deployment) contains web application deployment orchestration.
 - [Drip](https://github.com/VerdanTech/VerdanTech-Drip) contains an embedded IOT irrigation controller.